Daniel Foley (jurist): Career

 Foley was an attorney in private practice from 1987 to 2000, the first two years as a solo practitioner and the remainder as a partner in Partington & Foley.
 The Baehr v.
 Miike case began in 1990 when three same-sex couples applied for marriage licenses at the Hawaii Department of Health at the encouragement of local gay rights activist William E. Woods.
 Though the prominent gay rights law firm Lambda Legal and his former employer, the American Civil Liberties Union, had both declined to represent the couples, Foley decided to take up the case on civil rights grounds.
 Though the challenge to Hawaii's law was unsuccessful before the Supreme Court of Hawaii, it would go on to be considered a pivotal case for gay rights and was cited by Justice Anthony Kennedy in the Obergefell v.
 Hodges decision that federally legalized same-sex marriage.

 In 2011, part-time Associate Justice of the Supreme Court of Palau Janet Healy Weeks announced that she would be vacating the seat she was appointed to in 1993, in order to relocate to California.
-Johnson Toribiong, the President of Palau, announced on November 16, 2011 that he would appoint Daniel Foley to fill the vacancy.
+Johnson Toribiong, the President of Palau, announced on November 16, 2011, that he would appoint Daniel Foley to fill the vacancy.
 His experience with traditional and contemporary Micronesian leaders and governments was cited as key to his appointment.
 Foley began serving as an Associate Justice in 2013.

+In April 2020, the Supreme Court of Hawaii appointed Foley as special master to oversee efforts to reduce overcrowding in the state's correctional facilities.